 The Rhone Region and Oregon’s Columbia Valley AVA

 Covering over 500 miles of Switzerland and France, the northern Rhone region’s long winters and warm summers allow for a wide variety of grapes to flourish.
 Cold air blows in from the west allowing for longer days of cool temperatures followed by days of extreme heat.
 Because of the late spring and fall fogs, most Rhone vineyards are situated southward to reap the most benefits from the sunlight.
 This same pattern occurs 20 miles east of us in the Columbia Gorge.
 Here we endure similar long, cold, harsh winters, but bask in the summer heat.
 The grapes witness the same weather pattern, and receive the most benefit from their southern orientation and steep slopes.

 Notably, only red varietal permitted in the Rhone region is Syrah, which happens to be one of our biggest, boldest award winners.
 Because of this rule, Rhone region wineries benefit from the ability to concentrate on one of the most tauted grapes; a varietal that provokes a deep passion and desire for deeper and more complex wines.
 With flavors of white pepper, plums, blackberries, chocolate, and spice, the Rhone Syrah attracts a large following.
 The Syrah grape flourishes in the Columbia Valley area.
 And, if cared for correctly, its vibrancy will jump out with every glass and age to perfection.
-Our Syrah has historically attracted the most attention, pulling in many reviews and awards including its recent Double Gold in the San Francisco International Wine Competition.
+Our Syrah has historically attracted the most attention, pulling in many reviews and awards including Double Gold in the San Francisco International Wine Competition.
 Visit us to learn more.

 We love to make new friends and would like to introduce you to this amazing region!